XJ6 R engine bay preparation and respray

 The first step was to remove the new wiring, the fuse box and the newly added modules to allow for the respray.
 The blue tape masks off the various parts I did not want to remove.

 Well I tried to respray it and obviously had some setting wrong because no matter how delicate and fast I was, I still ended up with a significant amount of paint runs.
 I guess I am a better storage technology guy than a paint sprayer 🙂

 I have left it for now.
-I will carefully wet sand out the paint runs and see what it looks like in a week or so.
-With the garage filled with paint fumes, I decided to write this and then look to see if I can find some of the items I need to purchase.
+I will carefully wet sand out the paint runs and see what it looks like in a week or so. stopped there as I decided to write this and then look to see if I can find some of the items I need to purchase.

 Here is my current list of items to locate and buy next.

 - Brake Master Cylinder and clips to hold on the reservoir

 - Reconditioning kit for the steering rack plus the bellows

 - Alternative fuel pump as the ones in the twin tacks will not provide enough pressure on their own